C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 I'll assume you're using /dev/ttyUSB0 for the example configuration.

 The following config is done inside the HA configuration.yaml file.
-Note: Whilst my HA configuration files (yaml) work fine for me, I'm sure the HA yaml gurus amongst you will be able to improve/optimise this configuration significantly.
+Note: Whilst this HA configuration (yaml) works fine for me, I'm sure the HA yaml gurus amongst you will be able to improve/optimise this configuration significantly.
-Please feel free to contribute any improvements and optimisations to these HA configuration files if this is your thing.
+Please feel free to contribute any improvements and optimisations to these HA configuration files if that's your thing.

 First, we'll adjust the recorder.
-The heartbeat of the bridge updates every 20 seconds or so.
+The heartbeat of the bridge updates every 25 seconds or so.
 It does not seem logical to have HomeAssistant record the history of the heartbeat.
 We can disable entity recording by adding this:

  ```yaml
 recorder: